Local service page

 Typical opening: heritage-style terrace edges, old parapet returns, stair-head openings, tank-side corners, and verandah-linked roof sides

-Building mix: premium central homes, heritage apartments, and tree-lined terraces where safety has to protect the edge without spoiling the old-residential feel
+Building mix: well-finished central homes, heritage apartments, and tree-lined terraces where safety has to protect the edge without spoiling the old-residential feel

 Outdoor conditions: In Benson Town, bangalore sun, dust, wind, and rain exposure require durable mesh, firm anchors, and a net route that does not loosen during regular roof use.